bbucsek/cra-template-basic-react-template/README.md

 # Source

-I use this article to [this](https://dev.to/alexandrg/how-to-create-custom-create-react-app-cra-templates-3nca ) build by Alexander Grischuk.
+I use [this article by Alexander Grischuk](https://dev.to/alexandrg/how-to-create-custom-create-react-app-cra-templates-3nca ) to create this tempalte.